Arthur Newsholme

+Sir Arthur Newsholme KCB FRCP (10 February 1857 – 17 May 1943) was a leading British public health expert during the Edwardian era in the early 20th century.
+He is best known for promoting successful local health programs in his role as the Medical Officer of the national Local Government Board for England and Wales.
+He took the lead in legislation for national health insurance.
+After he retired, he published influential studies of international health systems as well as statistical and epidemiological studies.

 Personal life

 He was born at Haworth and died at Worthing.
 He recalled talking with people who had known the Brontë family.
 He was educated in Haworth and Keighley; entered St Thomas' Hospital, London, 1875.
 He married Sara (nee Mansford) in 1881.
-They had no issue.
+They had no issue..

 Career

-Newsholme strongly advocated improvement of public health by state intervention, such as national health insurance, sanitary measurement, hospitals and sanatoriums for the isolation of persons with contagious disease.
+Newsholme strongly advocated improvement of public health by state intervention, such as national health insurance, sanitary measures, hospitals, and sanatoriums for the isolation of persons with contagious disease.
 Some of these proposals for public health interventions were described in a seminal paper in 1919, with the following abstract:

 "There is much illness that might have been avoided if there had been an organized system of state medicine," says Sir Arthur Newsholme, speaking of England.
 He would give a freer hand to the health officer who measures up to the standard.
 England's chief defect lies in the existence of small and inefficient local health bodies.